top of page

 ELIZABETH "LIZ" BONNER | President

-Elizabeth Snowdon Bonner, great-granddaughter of Arthur B. Hill, is President of the Board of the Hill-Snowdon Foundation.
+Elizabeth Snowdon Bonner (Liz), great-granddaughter of Arthur B. Hill, is President of the Board of the Hill-Snowdon Foundation.

-Liz is a Trustee of the National Children’s Museum in Washington, DC and serves as the Chair of the Advancement Committee and a member of the Executive Committee.
-She is a co-facilitator of the National Center for Family Philanthropy (NCFP)’s 2023 Trust-Based Philanthropy Learning & Action Cohort and is a Co-Chair of NCFP’s Board Chair Peer Network.
-Liz also serves as a Co-Chair of the Anti Racist Practice Group at St. Patrick’s Episcopal Day School.
+Liz is Vice Chair of the Board and Chair of the Advancement Committee of the National Children’s Museum in Washington, DC.
+Liz serves on the Development Committee of the Governing Board of National Cathedral School, her high school alma mater, and is a member of the Head of School’s Cabinet at St. Patrick’s Episcopal Day School.
+She was a co-facilitator of the National Center for Family Philanthropy (NCFP)’s 2023 Trust-Based Philanthropy Learning & Action Cohort and is a Co-Chair of NCFP’s Board Chair Peer Network.

 In 2004, she opened Nusta Spa, a full-service LEED-certified day spa in downtown DC.
 Liz owned and operated Nusta until 2017, when she sold the spa to her business partner.
 Her previous work experience was in corporate communications and investor relations in San Francisco.
 She holds a B.A. in International Relations from Stanford University, where she graduated Phi Beta Kappa, and an MBA from the Fuqua School of Business at Duke University, where she was named a John W. Rollins Scholar for leadership and academic achievement.